 The importance of wireless security cannot be understated as the threat of data theft continues to rise.
 WPA2-Enterprise networks are the first line of defense – they’ve been proven time and again to keep networks secure by protecting against over-the-air attacks and preventing credential theft.

 However, many are cautious about implementing WPA2-Enterprise on 8021.x due to the perceived difficulty of configuring cloud-based networking (the preferred option to prepare for the future of networking).
 Without a proper configuration guide, setting up the network can be so difficult that it isn’t worth the benefits.
 Even worse, if the network isn’t configured correctly, the security and efficiency benefits you expect go right out the window.
-When set up correctly, WPA2-Enterprise can bring numerous efficiency benefits, such as those experienced by the College of William & Mary when they set up 802.1x and allowed their users to take advantage of Eduroam.
+When set up correctly, WPA2-Enterprise can bring numerous efficiency benefits, such as those experienced by this top university when they set up 802.1x and allowed their users to take advantage of Eduroam.

 We’ve compiled the most common mistakes that are made when setting up WPA2-Enterprise so you can more easily avoid them.